 Mental Health in Ireland

 I am currently looking to take on more projects relating to mental health research and the provision of mental health in Ireland, as well as the rest of Europe.
 One particular issue we currently face in Ireland is the increasing publicity and media campaigning around mental health, but the lack of true commitment and funds to back it up.
-For example, charities such as Let’s Get Talking have committed to ‘affordable fees’ and ‘sliding scale’ therapeutic interventions, but do not receive any HSE funding whatsoever, despite receiving clients from all psychiatric and psychological backgrounds, working closely with doctors and mental health centres, attending to couples, adults and adolescents, working with outreach in schools, managing a 2-3 week waiting list, providing mentoring to new therapists and supporting a clinical team of experienced staff members.
+For example, charities which have committed to ‘affordable fees’ and ‘sliding scale’ therapeutic interventions, but do not receive any HSE funding whatsoever.

 I am particularly interested in promoting the power of Online Communities for mental health research to target hard-to-reach groups and to encourage a spirit of openness and communication between healthcare professionals, patients, and society as a whole.

 A mixed-method research program can provide a whole new way of looking at service provision, product availability and marketing communication, providing insights that strand true over time and inform the way that work is done.